carbon-design-system/carbon-website-archive/src/content/guidelines/typography/productive.md

 tabs: ['Overview', 'Productive', 'Expressive']
 ---

-## IBM productive theme
+## IBM Productive theme

-“IBM productive” is a theme designed for use in web-based product design at IBM.
+“IBM Productive” is a theme designed for use in web-based product design at IBM.
 This theme introduces the new IBM Design Language tokens.
 Please switch to the new tokens wherever possible.

 ## Productive type sets